Skip to main content

 Residential Open Burning:

 The Buncombe County, City of Asheville, and other municipalities are providing storm debris pick up for residents.
 Asheville-Buncombe Air Quality Agency is encouraging residents to not burn the material and allowing the material to be picked up and disposed of with the collection services offered.
+Buncombe County has a private property debris removal program that may be able to assist with material that cannot easily be moved to the street for pick up, more information is available at engage.buncombecounty.org/buncomberecovers.
 The Agency would like to remind residents that the burning of leaves, brush, and yard trimmings is permitted on burning days between 8 a.m. and 6 p.m., however the burning of household trash, building materials, asphaltic materials, card board, processed wood, and papers is prohibited at any time.
 To find out if it is a burning day, please call 828-250-6767 or go to www.abairquality.org.
-Burning is not allowed in the City of Asheville or any of the other municipalities in Buncombe County.
+Burning is not allowed in the City of Asheville or other municipalities where public pick up for yard waste is provided including the Towns of Biltmore Forest, Black Mountain, Montreat, Weaverville and Woodfin.
+Per the Buncombe County Fire Code, fires must be attended at all times.

 Other Open Burning